RumanKhalil66/RUMAN-KHALIL/README.md

 **Attention:** You dont have permission to edit this script

-**Special Thanks:** Mahar Zabuir, Ansar King , Ruman-Khalil ,King-Ruman
+**Special Thanks:** Maher Zubair, Ansar King , Ruman-Khalil ,King-Ruman

 ## Copyrights